 U.S. dollar drifts higher as optimism ebbs on coronavirus crisis

-NEW YORK, April 8 (Reuters) - The U.S. dollar edged higher on Wednesday in choppy trading, attracting safe-haven bids, as optimism faded that the coronavirus crisis may be nearing a peak and investor concerns remained over the economic fallout of the pandemic.
+NEW YORK, April 8 (Reuters) - The U.S. dollar gained on Wednesday in choppy trading as some optimism faded that the coronavirus crisis may be nearing a peak faded and as investor concerns remained over the economic fallout of the pandemic.

-The greenback's firmer tone came after U.S. equities ended lower on Tuesday.
-Wall Street shares traded higher in morning trading on Wednesday, but not many analysts were betting they would remain so by the end of the day.
+The greenback's firmer tone came even as stocks rallied, but held below intraday highs reached on Tuesday. .N

-"Optimism has eased and it has to.
+"Optimism has eased, and it has to.
 It's a 50% world.
-Uncertainty will remain a part of our lives for the next two months," said Juan Perez, senior currency trader a Tempus Consulting in Washington.
+Uncertainty will remain a part of our lives for the next two months," said Juan Perez, senior currency trader at Tempus Inc in Washington.

-The euro was slightly lower on the day at $1.0883 EUR=EBS, weighed down by the failure of European Union finance ministers to agree on further support for their coronavirus-hit economies.
-The impasse spooked bond markets and sent shorter-dated Italian yields spiking higher.
-GVD/EUR
+It was weighed down by the failure of European Union finance ministers to agree on further support for their coronavirus-hit economies.

-The Aussie AUD=D3, which fell in early European trading after ratings agency S&P cut the outlook for its sovereign AAA rating from stable to negative, clawed back losses and turned positive on the day.
+The Aussie AUD= gained 1.10% to a three-week high of $0.6234, erasing earlier losses after ratings agency S&P cut the outlook for its sovereign AAA rating from stable to negative, clawed back losses and turned positive on the day.

-Still, some analysts were already starting to look at the potentially negative longer term implications for the dollar of the extraordinary stimulus measures launched by Washington and the U.S. Federal Reserve to lessen the economic damage caused by the pandemic.
+Some analysts, meanwhile, are starting to look at the potentially negative longer-term implications for the dollar of the extraordinary stimulus measures launched by Washington and the Fed to lessen the economic damage caused by the pandemic.

 "If you assume that COVID-19 is tackled by the end of the year ... in 2021 we have fiscal deficits, balance sheet expansion, and the supply of dollars through other measures - it's definitely a very strong background for a weaker dollar," said MUFG's Derek Halpenny.